chairmanmow/16colorsSynchronetAPIviewer/README.md

 <br><br>
 Since this took a day to complete, I basically completed what I consider core functionality - getting lists of files and viewing them.
 I'm sure you can think of some improvements, and I also encourage you to try getting your feet wet if you can muster the courage.
 Obviously, you are welcome to fork or improve or modify this code.
 I may improve it some, but I consider this a good start and suitable of release.

+<br><br>
+I added some new features.
+Nothing too fancy but there's like a slide show option where all the ANSI's in a pack roll by for you to zone out off of, and you can throttle ansi's to show at simulated modem speeds.

  Feel free to shoot suggestions, bug reports or money my way should you want something.